 Literal Words:

 Learning vocabulary in German has been challenging, but oh so fun.
+This applies to both southern and northern German.
 While there are some words that make me giggle because I’m immature, like “ausfahrt” which means “exit”, my favorite words are the ones that are so literal it’s comical.
 Actually, now that I think about it “ausfahrt” translates as “out drive”, so that one’s literal, too.

 Instead of calling Rex or Fluffy a “pet”, in German it’s called a “haustier”, literally “house animal”.